jeroenherczeg/Grizzly-E-commerce/README.md

 # Grizzly E-Commerce

-At this stage this is just an attempt to make an e-commerce site.
+At this stage this is just an attempt to make an e-commerce platform.

 ## Upcoming Features